Planning for Vacations

 Faced with the option of not getting their vacation request approved or having to be available during their time away, most employees accept the availability clause and are grateful for the chance to get out of the office.

-Outsourcing is the least favorite option because it decimates the agency's profit, but when you're faced with the specter of employees willing to quit if they can't get their vacation time approved and you simply can't fill a MVT, it's better to outsource the work and keep the client than drop the ball and lose the account.
+Outsourcing is the least favorite option because it decimates the agency's profit, but when you're faced with the specter of employees willing to quit if they can't get their vacation time approved and you simply can't fill an MVT, it's better to outsource the work and keep the client than drop the ball and lose the account.

-In some cases you can bring in freelance talent to replace the MVT role(s) necessary, which minimizes the impact to the agency's profit, but last minute freelance talent is expensive (especially during the holidays) and in many cases the complexity of deliverables prevents this strategy from being viable (meaning that the amount of time it would take a freelancer to get up to speed on the project would be prohibitive to successful completion of the deliverable).
+In some cases, you can bring in freelance talent to replace the MVT role(s) necessary, which minimizes the impact to the agency's profit, but last-minute freelance talent is expensive (especially during the holidays) and in many cases, the complexity of deliverables prevents this strategy from being viable (meaning that the amount of time it would take a freelancer to get up to speed on the project would be prohibitive to successful completion of the deliverable).

 Consolidation Prevents Chaos